coatyio/coaty-js/docs/communication-protocol.md

 The optional `assigneeUserId` property specifies the unique UUID of the user object that this object has been assigned to currently.

-The optional `locationId` property refers to the unqieu UUID of the Location object that this object has been associated with.
+The optional `locationId` property refers to the unique UUID of the Location object that this object has been associated with.

 The optional `isDeactivated` property marks an object that is no longer used.
 The concrete definition meaning of this property is defined by the application.
 The property value is optional and defaults to false.

+Application specific objetc types can be defined based on the predefined core object types by adding additional property-value pairs.
+Allowed value types must conform to JSON data types.

 ### Payload for Advertise Event